Índia

 Índia is the fourth studio album by Brazilian singer Gal Costa, released on 1973 by Philips Records.
 Its major hits were "Índia", "Volta" and "Desafinado".

 Music

 Índia is an MPB album, with influences from tropicália, folk, psychedelic, jazz, funk and rock.

 Artwork

-The artwork depicts Gal Costa semi-nude with indigenous Brazilian vests.
+The artwork depicts Gal Costa semi-nude with indigenous Brazilian clothing.
 It was originally censored by the Brazilian military government, but the full artwork was released by Costa in 2015.
 She stated in her Instagram: "To our delight, including mine".

 Release

 The album was released on 1973 by Philips Records, and reissued with the original uncensored cover in 2017, by Mr Bongo Records.

 Reception

 Índia received widespread acclaim by critics.